 How to grow thyme in pots

 Learning how to grow thyme in pots requires few considerations besides drainage.
+You can even use pots to grow thyme indoors, but will need to position it on the brightest windowsill in your home.

 - Choose a pot around 6 inches in diameter, with a drainage hole.